abstractmachines/abramov-redux-egghead/README.md

 - Instead of declaring the props inside the render method, do it in the argument.
 - Hence, you can remove the props destructuring.
 - Remove the render() method declaration.

+# TODO: Videos 20-21 are refactoring; but videos 22/23 revert much of that code.

+in video 22, much of this work is redone.
+- Encapsulation

+- Lifecycle methods in container components

+- <Link />
+- <Footer />
+- <FilterLink /> container component with lifecycle methods
+- <VisibleTodos /> container component with lifecycle methods

+- changing as many classes as possible to Functional Components

+- removing many of the calls to render() (which update the entire app in response to state changes), and replacing that with lifecycle methods invoked from within components (hence saving on performance by updating those components independently)